yegor256/blog/_drafts/meetings.md

 summary of what we were talking about.
 Not a real "product" for a creative person.

-Thus, they de-motivate me because I don't see what two hours of my time were turned into.
+Thus, they de-motivate me because I simply don't see what two hours of my life were turned into.

 You may say that some meetings actually produce great ideas, which are a very tangible result.
 You may say that only in a direct